aman-lama/flowva-assesment/README.md

 ## Issues in the Original App (flowvahub.com)

 1. **No middleware or user state management**
-   Users who sign up and then navigate back to the landing page must sign up again, as the session is not persisted.
+   Users who sign up and then navigate back to the landing page must login again, as the session is not persisted.

 2. **Header not fully responsive**
    Certain screen sizes cause layout issues in the header/navigation area.